 A healthcare provider who breaches the My Health Records Act 2012 or the Healthcare Identifiers Act 2010 could face up to two years imprisonment and up to $126,000 in fines.
 Civil penalties can incur up to $630,000 in fines.

-On 31 July 2018, the Minister for Health, the hon Greg Hunt, announced changes to strengthen privacy provisions under the My Health Records Act 2012.
-As part of these changes, the government will move to amend the legislation so that it will be required by law for a government department or agency to present a court order to gain access to a person’s My Health Record.
-This will bring legislation in line with the current policy of the System Operator.
+On 31 July 2018, the Minister for Health, the Hon Greg Hunt MP, announced changes to strengthen privacy provisions under the My Health Records Act 2012.
+The legislation changes were passed on 26 November 2018 and became law on 10 December 2018.
+Under the new legislation it is required by law for a government department or agency to present a court order to gain access to a person’s My Health Record.
+This brings legislation in line with the current policy of the System Operator.

 To date, no record has ever been released and no government agency other than the System Operator (the Australian Digital Healthy Agency) has access to the system.